Teatek/gdscript-extended-lsp.nvim/README.md

 ## Installation

 ⚠️ This plugin does not set up the LSP client.

 It simply attaches and sets a keymap for "go to definition" (`gd` by default).
 This way you can customize your own keybindings in your LSP configuration.

-If you use this plugin to view documentation inside Neovim (instead of within Godot), it is recommended to have Tree-sitter installed with the markdown and markdown_inline parsers.
 While viewing documentation in Neovim, use `gf` to open the class under the cursor.

 ```lua